TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 - 750 hours of free usage per month.
 - Applications are put to sleep automatically after 15 minutes of inactivity, so the 750 free hours should be enough to host a few apps for the entire month.
-- You only get one free database at a time which lasts 90 days before being deleted.
-With this strict database allowance, the free tier is enough to host one free app for 90 days.
+- You can only have one active free database at a time, which expires 30 days after creation.

 ##### Render: Links